-MONTREAL, Quebec, July 2.- It is stated here a demand has been forwarded to the British foreign office on behalf of the Spanish government that the United States cruiser Gresham. now in this port on its way to the Atlantic scaboard, be held here.
-The Spanish government takes the ground that the passage of the Gresham through the St. Lawrence canals in sections and the riveting of the two art of human destruction. sections together in this port constitute a breach of the neutrality laws.
+MONTREAL, Quebec, July 2.-It is stated here a demand has been forwarded to the British foreign office on behalf of the Spanish government that the United States cruiser Gresham. now in this port on its way to the Atlantic seaboard, be held here.
+The Spanish government takes the ground that the passage of the Gresham through the St. Lawrence canals in sections and the riveting of the two sections together in this port consti tute a breach of the neutrality laws.